 - Create work that is original in one or all of the following areas: concept, composition, or technique.

 - Create work that cogently delivers a conceptual message to an audience.

 - Convey the conceptual, historical, and technical basis for your work.

-The Cline School of Music at NGU offers professional degrees within a strong liberal arts setting, with bachelor's degrees in church music (praise and worship track and seminary track); music education; and music performance.
-In addition, the university offers the Bachelor of Arts in music, which has a large number of elective courses available to give the student freedom to explore other areas of interest.
+The Cline School of Music at NGU offers professional degrees in a strong liberal arts setting, with bachelorís degrees in music education and music performance and a music worship studies program, planned for Fall 2017.
+In addition, the university offers the Bachelor of Arts in music, a general music program that has a large number of elective courses available to give the student freedom to explore other areas of interest.